flare-foundation/fsp-reward-calculator/README.md

     ```sh
     ./fsp-rewards-calculator -n coston -e 123 -h localhost -p 3306 -d flare_ftso_indexer -u root -w root
     ```
+   If using default db connection parameters, and calculating for the previous reward epoch, you can specify only the
+   network:
+    ```sh
+    ./fsp-rewards-calculator -n coston
+    ```

 3. Results will be produced under `./results/<network>/<epoch>`.